t41372/Open-LLM-VTuber/README.md

 `FunASR` (~~local~~) (Runs very fast even on CPU.
 Not sure how they did it)
 - [FunASR](https://github.com/modelscope/FunASR?tab=readme-ov-file) is a Fundamental End-to-End Speech Recognition Toolkit from ModelScope that runs many ASR models.
 The result and speed are pretty good with the SenseVoiceSmall from [FunAudioLLM](https://github.com/FunAudioLLM/SenseVoice) at Alibaba Group.
 - Install with `pip install -U funasr modelscope huggingface_hub`.
-Also, make sure you have torch (torch>=1.13) and torchaudio.
+Also, ensure you have torch (torch>=1.13) and torchaudio.
 Install them with `pip install torch torchaudio`
 - It requires an internet connection on launch _even if the models are locally available_.
 See https://github.com/modelscope/FunASR/issues/1897

 `Faster-Whisper` (local)